rmartin93/exceljs-fork/README.md

 Read, manipulate and write spreadsheet data and styles to XLSX and JSON.

-Reverse engineered from Excel spreadsheet files as a project.h
+Reverse engineered from Excel spreadsheet files as a project.

 # Installation